vuejs/apollo/docs/guide/installation.md

 import { createHttpLink } from 'apollo-link-http'
 import { InMemoryCache } from 'apollo-cache-inmemory'

-// HTTP connexion to the API
+// HTTP connection to the API
 const httpLink = createHttpLink({
   // You should use an absolute URL here
   uri: 'http://localhost:3020/graphql',